macias/Skila/compiler/Skila.Language/Documentation/Assignments.md

+﻿## Assignments

-﻿We have 3 kind of flows:
+We have 3 kind of flows:

 **certain**